 \section{Actor-centered Action Localization}

 \textbf{Problem Formulation.} In our setup, we consider the problem of localizing the \textit{dominant} action $a_i$ at each time instant $t$ in a \textit{streaming video}.
-Each video can contain multiple objects in the scene with one \textit{dominant} actor performing a specific action of interest.
-The key challenge is ignore clutter and identify the object of interest (i.e., the \textit{actor}) \textit{without any supervision} while building robust representations that capture the motion and relational dynamics of the scene.
-Figure~\ref{fig:overall_arch} illustrates the proposed action localization framework using actor-centered representations.
-We jointly model both the evolution of the action and the actor in a single, unified framework \textit{with only a single epoch of training}.
+Each video can contain multiple objects in the scene with one \textit{dominant} action performed by one or more \textit{actors}.
+The key challenge is ignore clutter and identify the object(s) of interest (i.e., the \textit{actors}) \textit{without any supervision} while building robust representations that capture the motion and relational dynamics of the event.
+Figure~\ref{fig:overall_arch} illustrates the proposed action localization framework.
+We begin with perceptual features extracted from a convolutional neural network~\cite{simonyan2014very} and progressively refine these scene-level features with context from event-level dynamics (Section~\ref{sec:event-centric-percep}) and actor-centered context (Section~\ref{sec:contextualization}) through the notion of hierarchical predictive learning (Section~\ref{sec:hier_pred}), to jointly model both the evolution of the action and the actors in a unified framework.